 Team of Flies

-When fishing with a team of flies, casting tight loops will do you know favours at all, as it will only result in numerous tangles and therefore wasting valuable fishing time, so imagine the advantage of being able to open up your loop to prevent tangles and still achieve a relatively efficient cast.
+When fishing with a team of flies on a very long leader, casting tight loops will do you know favours whatsoever, as it will only result in numerous tangles and therefore wasting valuable fishing time, so imagine the advantage of being able to open up your loop to prevent tangles and still achieve a relatively efficient cast.